The consequences of the new international economic order on developing countries Plattsburgh, 30/08-02/09 Maria Negreponti-Delivanis

 The awakening of the West came with great delay.

-For a long time, the West rested assured that China was developing low /
+For a long time, the West rested assured that China China

 B.